pdjr-signalk/pdjr-skplugin-alarm-manager/README.md

 ## Description

-__pdjr-skplugin-alarm-manager__ implements a centralised mechanism for the management of alarm conditions in Signal K which arise when key values enter the alarm zones defined by key metadata.
+__pdjr-skplugin-alarm-manager__ implements a centralised mechanism for the management of alarm conditions in Signal K which arise when key values enter alarm zones defined by key metadata.
 The plugin provides three distinct services.

 Firstly, it reponds to the requirements of the Signal K specification